Call: 437-353-9992

 The executive order doesn’t change how the US approaches crypto in the immediate future, but it will start the process of creating regulations for digital currencies.
 As part of this effort, Biden has ordered federal agencies to dig into many of the problems that crypto created as it became more mainstream, including its role in money laundering and terrorist groups.
 Despite the government’s plans to explore some of crypto’s most contentious issues — and the many open questions about crypto’s future in the US — the fact that the White House is giving bitcoin and other cryptocurrencies some real recognition is cause for many crypto advocates to celebrate.

-Cryptocurrencies are not legal tender in Canada.
+.
 Only coins issued by the Royal Canadian Mint and notes issued by the Bank of Canada are legal tender.
-However, the Bank of Canada, the country's central bank, is experimenting with token-based digital currencies (“CBDCs”).
+However, the Bank of Canada, the country’s central bank, is experimenting with token-based digital currencies (“CBDCs”).

 Written by: Christa Lazar